 After clicking the small, downwards-pointing arrow next to the domain (on the right of rankmath.com above), you can click on Cached to view the following details:

-If the cache date is from before adding the new meta description, then you just have to wait for Google to re-crawl and re-index the page with your now updated meta title and description.
+If the cache date is from before adding the new meta description, then you just have to wait for Google to re-crawl and re-index the page with your new updated meta title and description.

 Now that you’ve carried out all of those checks and can be sure that everything is fine – it is still possible for Google to choose to show a different meta title/description for your search keyword.
 There is nothing you can do as Google sometimes ignores the custom meta information altogether and show something from the page’s content that matches the search intent better.
 Next, we’ll cover why this might be the case…

-At the end of the day, as you’ll come to realize is the case in the industry – search engines choose what they display.
-Given that this process takes place automatically, behind-the-scenes at Google – there is little that we (or you) can do to ensure that Google does in fact use the meta description you’ve written.
+At the end of the day, as you’ll come to realize, is the case in the industry – search engines choose what they display.
+Given that this process takes place automatically, behind-the-scenes at Google – there is little that we (or you) can do to ensure that Google does, in fact, use the meta description you’ve written.